 Having your little ones play by themselves allows them to create their own games.
 Instead of being told that they have to draw a dog and color it in, they can let their imagination flow.

 Telling your children that they have an hour to play whatever they like will let them come up with games that you have never heard of before.
-One day they may want to enjoy some cooking role play, and the next day they may want to build a cage for their dragons.
+One day they may want to enjoy some cooking role play or playing outdoors in a playhouse, and the next day they may want to build a cage for their dragons or sand castles in a sandbox.
 It’s endless.

 If it’s hard for your child to come up with things, write a few ideas on some large dice and get them to roll it.
 Whatever it lands on, they have to make a story or playtime out of it.
 My youngest loves this as it gives her an idea and then she can build from that.